 Test #3: Substantial presence test (SPT)

-You can be considered a US tax resident if you are physically present in the US for at least 31 days in the current year, and satisfy the 183 days rule over the current & prior 2 years.
-Some days are excluded from the computation such as: (1) days commuting to work from Canada or Mexico, (2) days as a crew member, (3) medical days, (4) and in certain circumstances, days as a diplomat, professor, member of a international organization, student or athlete.
+You are a US tax resident if you are physically present in the US for at least 31 days in the current year, and satisfy the 183 days rule over the current & prior 2 years.
+Some days are excluded from the computation such as: (1) days commuting to work from Canada or Mexico, (2) days as a crew member, (3) medical days, (4) and in certain circumstances, days as a diplomat, professor, member of an international organization, student or athlete.
 Your residency starts on your first day of physical presence in the US when you meet the test.
 Your residency ends the day you leave the US and you no longer satisfy the SPT test.

 To read more on the SPT: https://www.irs.gov/individuals/international-taxpayers/substantial-presence-test